Patient Participation Group

 These aims will be achieved by liaising with Patients, Practice staff, community health workers, NHS England commissioning bodies, other PPG’s and other public and third sector organisations concerned with health care.

-Message from the Chair of the VSG PPG: Esther Sadler-Williams - October 2022)
+Message from the Chair of the VSG PPG: David Williams - November 2023

-My name is Esther Sadler-Williams and I would like to introduce myself as the Chair of The Village Surgeries Patient Participation Group (VSG PPG).
-I have been a patient at the Practice for over 20 years, following our move from Waverton to Tattenhall.
-I have been involved with the PPG since its inception, indeed was a past chair and am delighted to be taking up the reins again ably supported by my Vice Chair, David Williams (no relation)! and our secretary, Terri Hull.
+My name is David Williams and I would like to introduce myself as the new Chair of The Village Surgeries Patient Participation Group (VSG PPG).
+I have been a patient at the Practice since 2010 following our move from Chester.
+I have been involved with the PPG since 2020 and am delighted to be taking up the Chair along with a new Vice Chair, Jan Fereday-Smith and Secretary, Janet Foster.
+I do not have a background in health provision; I’m a retired Chemical Engineer who spent my career in the manufacturing industry.
+I have lived abroad, with my family, for many years and hope I bring some perspective of what health provision looks like in other countries.

-As a pharmacist who has worked in many areas of pharmacy including the NHS, I am very passionate about ensuring that as patients, we make the most of the services available to us and that our voices are heard.
-In these challenging times for the NHS, as a rural practice it is critical that the PPG is a supportive community voice and works closely with the Practice to ensure the future stability for The Village Surgeries Group.
-We must seek to identify patients’ needs and together with the Practice, identify solutions to deliver those needs.
-We can see what patients see.
-What might appear to work in the eyes of the Practice may have an altogether different perspective when viewed by patients.
-This 2-way process allows us to work with the Practice to identify possible solutions
+Without a medical background, I do bring a lot of curiosity and have passion for ensuring that, as patients, we make the most of the services available to us and that our voices are heard.
+In these challenging times for the NHS and as a rural practice, it is critical that the PPG is a supportive community voice and works closely with the Practice to ensure the future stability for The Village Surgeries Group.
+We must seek to identify patients’ needs and, together with the Practice, identify solutions to deliver those needs.
+We can see what patients see; what might appear to work in the eyes of the Practice may be viewed from an altogether different perspective by patients.
+This 2-way process allows us to work with the Practice to identify possible solutions.

 Tattenhall Surgery Wildflower Project